Burp Suite for Pentester: Turbo Intruder

 Once clicked-on, the script is there for us to get manipulated.

-Let’s boot the speed by manipulating the concurrentConnections=20 and requestperConnetction=200, further we’ll set the dictionaries for the first word and the second word.
+Let’s boost the speed by setting concurrentConnections to 20 and requestsPerConnection to 200.
+After that, we will set the dictionaries for the first word and the second word.

-And there we go, as soon as we hit the Attack button the screen got shuffled and we got the output table in-front of us.
+And there we go, as soon as we hit the Attack button, we shuffled the screen and saw the output table in front of us.
 Within a few minutes, as we double-clicked the Length section, we got the 302 Redirection with bee/bug.